-Valsetz Dining Hall, centrally located to the residence halls, is the primary location for meals, though your card will be honored for purchases at any of the Werner University Center (WUC) restaurants as well.
-Your Western Oregon University ID card serves as your meal card.
+Valsetz Dining Hall, centrally located to the residence halls, is the primary location for meals.
+There are a variety of food stations available in Valsetz that serve many diverse and flavorful food options.
+Your WOU ID card serves as your meal card that can be used at any Campus Dining location.